Looking for activities to do in iSimangaliso Wetland Park?

 Kosi Bay Casitas

-Therefore, it wasn’t the quietest camp for us to have chosen!
+Therefore, it wasn’t the quietest camp we could have chosen!
 As early risers, we go to bed early, and this camp just didn’t suit us.
-If you enjoy the holiday/party vibe, however, this would be a great place to camp.
+However, if you enjoy the holiday/party vibe, this would be a great place to camp.

 Zilondi Bush Camp

-• Our Experience: Suitable for those who prefer a quieter bush camping experience.
-This camp was rustic, with campsites spaced well apart and suited to those who prefer bush camping.
+- Our Experience: This camp is suitable for those who prefer a quieter bush camping experience.
+It was rustic, with campsites spaced well apart, and suited to those who prefer bush camping.

 🏡 Guest Houses and Lodges in Kosi Bay